Close Menu

 Step 3: Let the Messy Process Happen

-In the beginning, his cleanup attempts were honestly a mess.
-He’d grab huge handfuls of the cards and try to jam them all in at once.
+He would grab huge handfuls of cards and try to jam them all in at once.

 A toddler holding a black storage bag overflowing with vocabulary flashcards they tried to clean up.